rticommunity/rticonnext-wan-demo/non_security_scenarios/scenario_2/README.md

     ```bash
     cd non_security_scenarios/scenario_2/
-    $NDDSHOME/bin/rtiroutingservice -cfgFile RsConfig_Local.xml -cfgName RsConfig_Local
+    $NDDSHOME/bin/rtiroutingservice -cfgFile "../../Qos.xml;RsConfig_Active.xml" -cfgName RsConfig_Active
     ```

 On Home Office 2:

-1. Start a Shapes Demo subscriber on domain 1.
+1. Start a Shapes Demo subscriber on **domain 1**.
 Subscribe to some shapes.
-2. In a terminal, set up NDDSHOME pointing at the Connext installation and set these variables:
+2. In a terminal, set up `NDDSHOME` pointing at the Connext installation and set these variables:

     ```bash
     export PUBLIC_ADDRESS=<public_IP_address>